chudnov/dqn-trader/README.md

 ### Table of content

 * `agent.py`: a Deep Q learning agent
-* `envs.py`: a simple 3-stock trading environment
+* `envs.py`: a simple x-stock trading environment
 * `model.py`: a multi-layer perceptron as the function approximator
 * `utils.py`: some utility functions
 * `run.py`: train/test logic
 * `requirement.txt`: all dependencies
-* `data/`: 3 csv files with IBM, MSFT, and QCOM stock prices from Jan 3rd, 2000 to Dec 27, 2017 (5629 days).
-The data was retrieved using [Alpha Vantage API](https://www.alphavantage.co/)
+* `data/`: stock price data

 ### How to run

 **To train a Deep Q agent**, run `python run.py --mode train`.
 There are other parameters and I encourage you look at the `run.py` script.
 After training, a trained model as well as the portfolio value history at episode end would be saved to disk.

+**To test the model performance on validation set**, run `python run.py --mode validate --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
+Test data portfolio value history at episode end would be saved to disk.

-**To test the model performance**, run `python run.py --mode test --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
+**To test the model performance on test set**, run `python run.py --mode test --weights <trained_model>`, where `<trained_model>` points to the local model weights file.
 Test data portfolio value history at episode end would be saved to disk.